XPeng P7+: Powertrain

+The P7+ was originally available exclusively with a battery electric powertrain, with a range-extender powertrain option added for the 2026 facelift; both are only available with rear-wheel drive.

+Battery electric

-The P7+ comes with a choice of two lithium iron phosphate batteries of either 60.7 kWh or 76.3 kWh capacities, sourced from Eve Power.
+At launch, the P7+ had a choice of two lithium iron phosphate batteries of either 60.7 kWh or 76.3 kWh capacities, sourced from Eve Power.
 The battery packs have a height of 109 mm, which XPeng claims are the world's thinnest.
-Both batteries use an 800 V electrical platform using silicon carbide power electronics, and support up to 3C charging resulting in a claimed 3080% charge time of 16 minutes.
-The P7+ comes with a single 180. kW motor standard, with higher models receiving a single 230. kW unit, both produced by XPeng in Wuhan.
+Both batteries use an 800 V electrical platform using silicon carbide power electronics, and support up to 3C charging resulting in a claimed 30–80% charge time of 16 minutes.
+The P7+ comes with a single 241 hp motor as standard, with higher models receiving a single 308 hp unit, both produced by XPeng in Wuhan.
 It has a top speed of 200. km/h.

 An OTA update expected to release in December 2024 will increase the maximum range of the P7+ from 602 to 615 km for the smaller battery, and from 710. to 725 km for the larger pack.

-The updated Flagship trim in 2025 comes with a Eve Energy-supplied 74.9 kWh LFP battery pack capable of 5C charging from 1080% within 12 minutes, and a maximum range of 685 km.
+The updated Flagship trim in 2025 comes with a Eve Energy-supplied 74.9 kWh LFP battery pack capable of 5C charging from 10–80% within 12 minutes, and a maximum range of 685 km.